chmadran/minishell/README.md

 * Finally, `add_history` is a function that is in the stdio library and it will allow to use the up and down arroy to check previous (non-empty) inputs as it is asked in the subject to have a working history

 <h4>2.
 CREATING A TOKEN_LIST</h4>

+Tokenization is the process of breaking a string (input line) into individual meaningful units called tokens.
+Tokens can represent different elements of the input, such as commands, arguments, operators, and symbols.
+The lexer recognizes specific patterns in the input and creates a linked list of tokens, where each node contains a token string and a token type.

 Now, in the global structure `g_master`, we have a variable called `t_token *token_list;`.
 This is a pointer to a the token list.
 A token is composed of (i) a type that is OPERATOR OR COMMAND, (ii) a data (the command or NULL if the token is of type OPERATOR), and a pointer to the previous and to the next tokens of the list.
 We now need to fill this token_list with the user input that has been retrieved by the readline function and stored in `g_master.line_read`.